imhmede/imhmede.github.io/index.md

 > Status: Accepted for Presentation at 2025 IEEE Frontiers in Education (FIE) Conference.
 > Nashville, Tennessee, USA.

+### May 2024
+> **Grant Awarded:** Enhancing Student Learning and Grading Efficiency through Automated Code Assessment.
+Issued by the ENMU FRID Grant Program.
+Funding period: July 2024 – May 2025.
+Principal Investigators: Essa Imhmed.

+### May 2023
+> **Grant Awarded:** Conveying the Importance of Coding Quality Through Effective Teaching and Automated Assessment of Coding Standards.
+Issued by the ENMU FRID Grant Program.
+Funding period: July 2023 – May 2024.
+Principal Investigators: Essa Imhmed.

 <!-- > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.